 You have the right to appeal against the allocation of a particular school.
-Once your son or daughter has been allocated a school place on 1 March 2013, you have a maximum of 20 school days in which to lodge your appeal to the school or schools who did not offer them a place.
+Once your son or daughter has been allocated a school place on 3 March 2014, you have a maximum of 20 school days in which to lodge your appeal to the school or schools who did not offer them a place.
 Appeals are heard on behalf of the school by an independent appeals panel, and must be held within 40 school days of the request being received.
+Full details of how to appeal will be published on the schools' websites.